kojiwell/kojiwell.github.io/docs/git.md

 git init
 ```

-Initialize a shared git repository.
+Initialize a shared Git repository.
 Conventionally, repositories with the `--bare` flag
 end in `.git`.

 ``` sh